r3wald/espurna-wiki/Hardware.md

 The Sonoff Touch is a bit tricky to flash since GPIO 0 is not connected to the button as in the TH or POW.
 So you have to locate the pad for GPIO 0 and short it to ground while powering on the device, once it is on in flash mode you can remove the GND connection.

 The picture above shows the location of the GPIO 0 pad.
 The other required pins are available on the header at the top which has to be soldered in the existing slots.
-Do not forget to use 3.3 V when connecting to your USB to Serial device.

-Once flashed use OTA to update the firmware.
+Once flashed you can use OTA to update the firmware without having to open the device.

 ---